-MSD purchased 7,661,000 shares of the Company's common stock in February 2020, a further 654,023 were added during the March 22, 2021 fundraise, with MSD currently holding 4.6% of the Company's total outstanding common stock.
+MSD purchased 7,661,000 shares of the Company's common stock in February 2020, and a further 654,023 were added during the March 22, 2021 fundraise, with MSD currently holding 6.6% of the Company's total outstanding common stock.
 The Company entered into the MSD Agreement with MSD in October 2019.
-See "Item 4.
-Information on the Company-B. Business Overview - Collaborations - Research Collaboration and Option to License Agreement with Merck" for further information.
+See "Business-Collaborations-Research Collaboration and Option to License Agreement with Merck" for further information.
 Additionally, the Company also has an ongoing clinical trial evaluating MRx0518 in the combination with Keytruda in patients with solid tumors who progresses on prior PD-1 inhibitor therapy.
 Under the terms of the agreement MSD will provide Keytruda free of charge to the trial.